Coarse-median preserving automorphisms: Invariant splittings of RAAGs.

-Let $T_H\cu T_{\L}$ be the $H$--minimal subtree.
-Since $H$ is finitely generated, the action $H\acts T_H$ is cocompact and gives a splitting of $H$ as finite graph of groups.
+Suppose instead that $H$ is not elliptic in $T_{\L}$ and denote by $T_H\cu T_{\L}$ the $H$--minimal subtree.
+Since $H$ is finitely generated, the action $H\acts T_H$ is cocompact and gives a splitting of $H$ as a (nontrivial) finite graph of groups.
 We are left to understand vertex-stabilisers of the action $H\acts T_H$.

 As $f$ normalises $H$ in $\aut T_{\L}$, we have $f(T_H)=T_H$.
 It is convenient to distinguish two subcases.

 {\bf Case~3a}: \emph{$f$ is elliptic in $T_{\L}$.}

 Since $f$ commutes with every element of $H$, the tree $T_H$ is fixed pointwise by $f$.
 For every $v\in T_H$, its $\A$--stabiliser $\A_v$ satisfies $\varphi(\A_v)=\A_v$ and is conjugate to either $\A_+$ or $\A_-$.
 By Lemma~\ref{restriction of U_0}, we have $\varphi|_{\A_v}\in U_0(\A_v)$, proving the corollary in this case.